Breadcrumbs

 documentOriginTypes

-This refers to a bit mask and is specified as an integer value between 1 and 31.
-Here, the attribute allows configurations to be applied to documents of certain origins.
+This is a bit mask specified as an integer value between 1 and 31.
+This attribute makes it possible to apply configurations to documents with a specific origin.

 The following values exist: